kma3a/github/README.md

 ##**Release 0: Clone Repo**

 First, get the URL of the repo that you want to clone and copy it.
 You can find this on the on the right column with HTTPS clone URL.
-Then go into your terminal and type ```git clone https://github.com/JackMarx/blue1647_rails_curriculum.git```.
+Then go into your terminal and type ```https://github.com/bluerails/github.git```.

 Once this is done it should display something like this:

 ```
-Cloning into 'blue1647_rails_curriculum'...
+Cloning into 'bluerails'...
 remote: Counting objects: 94, done.
 remote: Total 94 (delta 0), reused 0 (delta 0)
 Unpacking objects: 100% (94/94), done.